hyungsok/VolleyImageLoader/README.md

 # Introduction to VolleyImageLoader Library
-- How to use Volley ImageLoader instance before you must ApiVolleyImage.init(Context) call.
+- How to use Volley API before you must ApiVolleyImage.init(Context) call.

 > Add More API than NetworkImageView
 ```java